DebugBundle

 Checkout Flow

-1. Click Upgrade on the billing page
+1. Click Upgrade or Convert to paid on the billing page

 2. Redirected to Stripe Checkout with the selected plan